humrochagf/humberto.io/content/bits/pull-from-multiple-repositories/index.en.md

 ---

-When you have a list of child folders and need to pull latest from all of them:
+A tip for when you have a list of git repositories to update:

 ```shell
 find . -maxdepth 1 -type d \( ! -name . \) -exec bash -c "cd '{}' && git pull && cd .." \;